MoORE: SVD-based Model MoE-ization for Conflict- and Oblivion-Resistant Multi-Task Adaptation: Introduction

 Essentially, task conflict and oblivion arise because the diversity of different tasks requires the models to adapt their parameters in different directions~\cite{yadav2023ties,yu2024language,deep2024della,huang2024emr,du2024parameter}.
 Some recent methods~\cite{liaohmora,li2024mixlora,tian2024hydralora} combine the Mixture-of-Experts~(MoE) architecture~\cite{jacobs1991adaptive,shazeer2017outrageously,lepikhin2020gshard} with PEFT, mitigating the interferences across different tasks by activating task-specific parameters.
 Given a layer of a pre-trained model, these methods learn multiple adapters associated with a router in multi-task scenarios.
 Each adapter may inherit task-specific knowledge, and the router selects/fuses these adapters based on the input data and tasks.

-In principle, we call the above strategy ``\textbf{Model MoE-ization}'' because it converts the original neural network layer to an MoE architecture.
+In principle, we call the above strategy ``\textbf{Model MoE-ization}'' because it converts the original linear layer to an MoE architecture.
 In this study, we propose a novel model MoE-ization strategy, with the help of the singular value decomposition (SVD), leading to a conflict- and oblivion-resistant multi-task adaptation method.
 As illustrated in Figure~\ref{fig:scheme}, given a weight matrix of a pre-trained model, our method applies SVD~\cite{abdi2007singular} to it and introduces a learnable router to adjust its singular values based on tasks and samples.
-Accordingly, the weight matrix becomes a Mixture of Orthogonal Rank-one Experts (\textbf{MoORE}), in which each expert is constructed by the outer product of a left singular vector and the corresponding right one.
-To further improve the capacity of MoORE, we impose a learnable orthogonal adapter on the right singular vectors, which is implemented by a Householder reflection adaptation module~\cite{yuan2024bridging}.
+Accordingly, the weight matrix becomes a Mixture of Orthogonal Rank-one Experts (\textbf{MoORE}), where each expert is constructed by the outer product of a left singular vector and the corresponding right one.
+To further improve the capacity of MoORE, we impose a learnable orthogonal adapter, which is implemented by a Householder reflection adaptation module~\cite{yuan2024bridging}.

-Unlike existing methods, which learn some additional low-rank experts without any constraints on their relations, MoORE extracts many rank-one experts intrinsically from the SVD of the pre-trained weight matrix.
-Such a design \textit{guarantees the orthogonality of the experts}, avoiding their information redundancy and undesired interferences across them.
-Moreover, similar to existing orthogonal fine-tuning strategies~\cite{qiu2023controlling,yuan2024bridging}, MoORE \textit{maintains the column space of the original weight matrix} and thus makes the adapted model resistant to forgetting its original tasks.
-Thanks to the above two properties, MoORE consistently outperforms state-of-the-art methods in various multi-task adaptation scenarios.
-The representative results in Figure~\ref{fig:1} show the superiority of MoORE in mitigating task conflict and oblivion and its competitive inference efficiency.
+Unlike existing methods, which learn some additional low-rank experts without any constraints on their relations, MoORE extracts many rank-one experts intrinsically from the SVD of the original weight matrix.
+Such a design \textit{imposes the orthogonality of the experts}, avoiding their information redundancy and undesired interferences.
+Moreover, similar to existing orthogonal fine-tuning strategies~\cite{qiu2023controlling,yuan2024bridging}, MoORE \textit{maintains the column space of the original weight matrix} and thus inherit the pre-training ability better.
+Thanks to the above two properties, MoORE consistently outperforms SOTA methods in various multi-task adaptation scenarios.
+The results in Figure~\ref{fig:1} show the superiority of MoORE in mitigating task conflict and oblivion and its competitive inference efficiency.